It’s not that I’m so smart, it’s just that I stay with problems longer.

 When it comes to handling our day-to-day life problems, many people unnecessarily exacerbate these problems with their thoughts and imagination.

-Going back to our previous example of the uninvited stranger, it’s just too easy for us to allow our frustrations to get the better of us; as a result making the situation more dire than it should be.
+Going back to our previous example of the uninvited stranger, it’s just too easy for us to allow our frustrations to get the better of us.
+As a result, it makes the situation worse than it should be.

 The interpretations you make of any situation determines your perspective of that situation.
 Therefore if you make poor interpretations of the problem you are currently facing, then you will see it in a very negative and limiting light that will actually hold you back from finding an effective solution to that problem.

-All-in-all, your problems make your life more meaningful; they make the journey you are travelling on more meaningful.
+All-in-all, your problems make your life more meaningful; they make the journey you are traveling on more meaningful.
 In fact, they make achieving your goal more meaningful.

 This is a typical scenario that many of us experience.
 Your problems will come and go.
 However, they will always tend to come back again-and-again in a different form until you eventually decide to face them head-on.
 It’s as though life is telling you that there are lessons that you must learn, and I am going to keep sending you the same problem in a different guise until you eventually learn from the experience.
 Moreover, when you learn the lessons a plethora of opportunities will be revealed to you that can help you get whatever your heart desires. 🙂